Clinical Pastoral Education

 Both CPE programs place an emphasis on building ministry relationships with patients, patients’ families, hospital staff, Pastoral Care staff, peers and supervisors.
 Through these relationships, students experience and reflect on issues of trust, respect, differences, assertiveness, confrontation and conflict as pathways for growth in the skills needed for ministry.

-Each student is assigned to a patient care unit to serve as a chaplain intern with shadowing from a CPE supervisor.
-In addition to visiting patients, patients’ families, and hospital staff, they will also serve as on-call chaplain for after-hours and weekend shifts.
-Staff chaplains also serve as resources and consultants for the students' learning, both formally and informally.
+Chaplain Residents and Chaplain Interns are assigned to patient care units and shadow with a CPE Supervisor-Educator.
+In addition to visiting patients, patients’ families, and hospital staff, students will also serve as on-call chaplain for after-hours and weekend shifts.
+Staff chaplains serve as resources and consultants for CPE students' learning, both formally and informally.

 Structured Group and Individual Learning

-Both CPE programs incorporate weekly traditional classroom group learning for students to develop peer relationships within their class.
-During group learning, students also discuss their pastoral visits, using the resources of theology, spirituality, behavioral sciences and pastoral care to develop greater knowledge of the dynamics and needs present in the visit.
+Both CPE programs incorporate weekly classroom group learning for students to develop peer relationships within their cohort.
+Students in the CPE Residency program meet in person at the Bluebonnet campus, and students in the Extended CPE program meet in person at the Mid-City campus or remotely via Microsoft Teams.
+During group learning, students also discuss their pastoral visits, using the resources of theology, spirituality, behavioral sciences, and pastoral care to develop greater knowledge of the dynamics and needs present in the visit.